Showing posts with label African American history. Show all posts

 By Jane Feehan

 I first wrote about this day of evil as a student at Virginia Commonwealth University during the 1970s.
 I had read about it in a book from their library and then presented the story in class.
-In 2010 I first posted this piece.
+It was thought then to be one of the last such lynchings in the United States.

 The mob, estimated by deputies to be about 100 men with faces covered and license plates hidden, took Stacey, kneeling in prayer, to an area near the house of accuser Marion Jones.
 There, they hanged and then shot him 16 times.